csreid/atari-mtdqn/writeup/writeup.md

 It also deserves mention that their proposed architecture for solving these control problems involves ~13,000 parameters, while these problems can be solved with significantly fewer parameters (see `notebooks/simple.ipynb` in the project repository for an example with 130 parameters).
 This also makes me think that perhaps these networks have too much expressive power.

 Of course, they do mention empirical success with improved learning rates and success with transfer learning, and this cannot be discounted.
 I am also considering that my expectations are incorrect; perhaps it's a good thing that the network is able to distinguish two fairly different problems based on the derived, set of shared features.
-Perhaps, with a wider array of learning environments, the network would be able to derive more coherent shared features.
+Perhaps, with a wider array of learning environments which have more useful similarities, the system could extract more truly shared features.

 # Code Repository